jenkinsci/jira-trigger-plugin/docs/Building-Project.md

 3. Accept Oracle license term for Java
 4. `atlas-run-standalone --product jira --version 7.0.0 --plugins com.atlassian.jira.tests:jira-testkit-plugin:7.0.111`
 5. Setup JIRA project with name TEST
-6. `./gradlew test acceptanceTest`
+6. `./gradlew jiraIntegrationTest`
 7. Restart JIRA if it starts to complain about license (It is using [timebomb license](https://developer.atlassian.com/market/add-on-licensing-for-developers/timebomb-licenses-for-testing) by default).

-Result of the acceptance test will be available at `$buildDir/reports/acceptanceTests/index.html`.
+Result of the acceptance test will be available at `$buildDir/reports/jiraIntegrationTest/index.html`.

 # Release